-Trade mark registration is an essential step to protect your business’ branding.
+Trade mark registration is an essential step to gaining exclusive rights and protect your business’ branding.
 However, IP Australia will not register every trade mark.
-It is important to know what trade marks you can and cannot register.
-This article outlines some of the categories of trade marks that you cannot register and explains why IP Australia may have refused your trade mark.
+As a result, it is important to know what trade marks you can and cannot register to maximise your chances of a successful application.
+This article will outline some key reasons IP Australia uses when rejecting a prospective trade mark.

 Generic or Descriptive Trade Marks

-As an owner of a registered trade mark, you have legally enforceable rights to stop others from using that trade mark or similar trade marks connected with similar goods or services.
+Usually, you cannot register a trade mark with words that other people are likely to want or need to use in connection with their products.
+This is because, if you were to register such a trade mark, you have legally enforceable rights to stop others from using it or alike marks for similar goods or services.
 If IP Australia allowed one person to have a monopoly over words commonly used in connection with the goods or services, this would be unfair.

 Trade Marks and Signs Prohibited by Law